openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 Examine the `masterRunner.sh` file.
 You will see two sections **Prep** and **Runner**.
 Modify to fit your flavor.
 As the batch script executes, it will create an environment, do all of the processing and running of the scripts then terminate.
-All you need to do is enter the following
+All you need to do is enter the following:

 `./masterRunner.sh`

-If you would like to see more detail during your execution, to be precise, the what is going on with the shell that is executing your script ,then
+If you would like to see more detail during your execution, to see precisely what is going on with the shell that is executing your script, then do it like this:

 `bash -x ./masterRunner.sh`